strapi/strapi/packages/core/helper-plugin/MIGRATION_GUIDE.md

 This util has been removed and not replaced.
 Use the strapi backendUrl to prefix the relative url if you need.
 If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

+### prefixPluginTranslations

+This util has been removed and not replaced.
+If you feel like you need this util, please open an issue on the Strapi repository to discuss your usecase.

 ### pxToRem

 This util has been removed and not replaced.
 You should use directly this code in place of the pxToRem: